Danny-CA/Proyecto_Aurora/README.md

 # Project Aurora
-This project focuses on the Google Maps Platform APIs to find the mini-supermarkets best rated by users in the city of Morelia, Michoacán, México (19.70078, -101.18443) within a radius of 10 km from the aforementioned area.
+This project focuses on the Google Maps Platform APIs with Postman with the post and get methods to find the mini-supermarkets best rated by users in the city of Morelia, Michoacán, México (19.70078, -101.18443) within a radius of 10 km from the aforementioned area.
 We worked with only 6 of the "best" known stores in Mexico, which are oxxo, 7 eleven, modelorama, Extra, Circle k and pick & go.

 Doing a first search of the various establishments, I realize that the store that has the highest number of reviews by users is pick & go but there is a possibility that I find myself analyzing stores that are not in service, for this I add a validation